xenadmin/zabbix-frontend-modules/README.md

 ### Add Graphs In Monitoring menu

 Adds a new menu entry **Graphs** to the Monitoring section of the sidebar menu.
-It's a direct link to <https://FQDN/zabbix/zabbix.php?action=charts.view>
+It's a direct link to: <https://FQDN/zabbix/zabbix.php?action=charts.view>
 ![Graphs](screenshots/graphs01.png)

 ### Add Web In Monitoring menu

 Adds a new menu entry **Web** to the Monitoring section of the sidebar menu.
-It's a direct link to <https://FQDN/zabbix/zabbix.php?action=web.view>
+It's a direct link to: <https://FQDN/zabbix/zabbix.php?action=web.view>
 ![Graphs](screenshots/web01.png)

 ## Zabbix Configuration menu

 ### Add Items in Configuration menu

 Adds a new menu entry **Items** to the Configuration section of the sidebar menu.
-It's a direct link to <https://FQDN/zabbix/items.php>
+It's a direct link to: <https://FQDN/zabbix/items.php>
 ![Graphs](screenshots/items01.png)

 ### Add Trigges in Configuration menu

 Adds a new menu entry **Triggers** to the Configuration section of the sidebar menu.
-It's a direct link to <https://FQDN/zabbix/triggers.php>
+It's a direct link to: <https://FQDN/zabbix/triggers.php>
 ![Graphs](screenshots/triggers01.png)

 ## Installation